Quantizing graphs, one way or two?: Wave Scattering of the Dirac Operator on a Graph

 where $\widehat{\Sigma}$ is the $k$-independent bond scattering matrix generated by $d_v\times d_v$ vertex scattering matrices $\widehat{U}_v$ according to (\ref{eq:graph scattering}) and $D(k)$ is the diagonal matrix of phases (\ref{eq:diag phases}).
-Each solution of the secular equation is an eigenvalue of the the Dirac operator with multiplicity two.
+Each solution of the secular equation is an eigenvalue of the Dirac operator with multiplicity two.
 Note that this would become multiplicity four due to Kramer's degeneracy if the boundary conditions are time-reversal symmetric which requires $\widehat{\Sigma}= \widehat{\Sigma}^T$, see \cite{BH03}.

-We observe that the secular equation of a Dirac operator on a metric graph describing a particle with zero mass and where the vertex conditions do not allow spin rotations at the vertices matches the energy independent secular equation of wave propagation on the graph obtained by specifying unitary vertex scattering matrices directly.
+We observe that the secular equation of a Dirac operator on a metric graph, describing a particle with zero mass and where the vertex conditions do not allow spin rotations at the vertices, matches the energy independent secular equation of wave propagation on a quantum graph obtained by specifying unitary vertex scattering matrices directly.
 For massive particles this agreement is still obtained asymptotically in the high energy limit.
-In this sense the well studied wave-propagation quantization which produces a unitary stochastic matrix ensemble describe a subset of quantum graphs by specifying a self-adjoint Hamiltonian operator on a collection of intervals associated to the vertices.
+In this sense the well studied wave-propagation quantization produces a subset of those quantum graphs corresponding to a self-adjoint Hamiltonian operator on a metric graph.
 The construction described here simplifies several similar constructions provided to address the same issue in \cite{B08}.
 It has the advantage of being both a physically relevant Hamiltonian, the natural restriction of the three dimensional Dirac operator to a metric graph, and being straightforward to describe with the simple requirements of zero mass and no spin rotation at the vertices.